openshift/app-netutil/samples/dpdk_app/sriov/README.md

 * [dpdk-app-centos](../dpdk-app-centos/README.md)

 # SR-IOV Setup
+This test setup assumes:
+* Running on baremetal.
+* Kubernetes, Multus and SR-IOV CNI are installed.
+* SR-IOV VFs have already been created on the PFs being used.

-This test setup assumes you are running on baremetal.
-Kubernetes, Multus and SR-IOV CNI are installed.
-This test setup uses two physical NICs (PFs), and a VF from each PF are attached to the pod.
+This test setup uses two physical NICs (PFs) with one VF from each PF attached to the pod.
 It maps traffic from the PF to the each VF using VLANs.

 ## Download the sample yaml files
 Use the following steps to download the sample YAML files: